dell/csm-docs/content/docs/csidriver/installation/helm/unity.md

 ---
-title: Unity
+title: Unity XT
 description: >
-  Installing CSI Driver for Unity via Helm
+  Installing CSI Driver for Unity XT via Helm
 ---

-The CSI Driver for Dell Unity can be deployed by using the provided Helm v3 charts and installation scripts on both Kubernetes and OpenShift platforms.
+The CSI Driver for Dell Unity XT can be deployed by using the provided Helm v3 charts and installation scripts on both Kubernetes and OpenShift platforms.
 For more detailed information on the installation scripts, review the script [documentation](https://github.com/dell/csi-unity/tree/master/dell-csi-helm-installer).

 The controller section of the Helm chart installs the following components in a _Deployment_:

-- CSI Driver for Unity
+- CSI Driver for Unity XT
 - Kubernetes External Provisioner, which provisions the volumes
 - Kubernetes External Attacher, which attaches the volumes to the containers
 - Kubernetes External Snapshotter, which provides snapshot support